Rate Retriever Logo

 Because car insurance for older drivers can be expensive, many car insurance companies offer car insurance discounts for seniors.
 While every car insurance provider offers different discounts (with varying savings potential), here are some of the most common ones that some seniors may be able to qualify for:

-Car insurance companies often provide a discount when you insure multiple vehicles with the same policy.
+Car insurance companies often a provide a discount when you insure multiple vehicles with the same policy.

 Some car insurance providers have special discounts when you bundle multiple types of insurance policies, such as a homeowners insurance policy with an auto insurance policy.